Azure-Samples/active-directory-dotnet-native-headless/README.md

 ## Troubleshooting

 If you get the following error: ``Inner Exception : AADSTS65001: The user or administrator has not consented to use the application with ID *your app ID* named 'TodoListClient'.
-Send an interactive authorization request for this user and resource``, then check that you have done bullet point 9 of [Register the TodoListClient app](README.md#register-the-todolistclient-app)
+Send an interactive authorization request for this user and resource``, then check that you have done bullet point 7 of [Register the client app (TodoListClient-Headless)](#register-the-client-app-todolistclient-headless)

 ## How To Recreate This Sample